joan-morera/SpeciesNet-Improved/README.md

 Each element always contains  field called "filepath"; the exact content of those elements will vary depending on which elements of the ensemble you ran.

 ### Full ensemble

+In the full ensemble output, the "classifications" field contains raw classifier output, before geofencing is applied.
+So even if you specify a country code, you may see taxa in the "classifications" field that are not found in the country you specified.
+The "prediction" field is the result of integrating the classification, detection, and geofencing information; if you specify a country code, the "prediction" field should only contain taxa that are found in the country you specified.

 ```text
 {